AlexAegis/rx_bevy/docs/02_concepts.md

 Detached subscribers can't unsubscribe downstream, serving as a hard boundary for unsubscription.

-### Backpressure

-Backpressure happens when upstream produces values faster than downstream consumes it.
-To not lose upstream events, they must be buffered somewhere, taking up memory.
-This can be thought of as "pressure".

-Dealing with backpressure usually involves setting an upper limit to the size of this buffer, and when it's exceeded, what values should be dropped first, if at all, when another upstream value is received.

-Only some operators and observables have to deal with backpressure, and where it is present, its behavior is always configurable.

 ### Why do errors have their own channel?